How to Start Tea Business in Canada

 2. Ensuring Product Quality

-• Laboratory Testing: Use third-party laboratories to test for contaminants, pesticide residues, and microbial safety.
+• Laboratory Testing: Use third-party laboratories to conduct tests looking for contaminants, residues of pesticides, or microbiological hazards such as E.Coli.

-• Organic Certification: Ensures that the tea is grown without synthetic pesticides or fertilizers.
+• Organic Certification: This means the tea is grown without synthetic pesticides or fertilizers.

-• Fair Trade Certification: Guarantees that farmers receive fair wages and work in safe conditions.
+• Fair Trade Certification: This ensures that farmers receive fair incomes and work in safe conditions.

-• Rainforest Alliance Certification: Indicates sustainable farming practices that protect the environment and local communities.
+• Rainforest Alliance Certification: This accredits sustainable farming practices that both protect the environment and safeguard livelihoods in support of local communities.

 3. Ethical and Sustainable Sourcing